saurabhannadate93/Whats-my-House-worth/README.md

 ### Theme: Develop and deploy a platform that helps estimate the valuation of a property based on certain characteristics.

 1. __EPIC 1: Model Building and Optimization__
-    * Story 1 : Data Cleaning and missing value imputation
+    * Story 1 : Data Visualization
-    * Story 2 : Feature Generation
+    * Story 2 : Data Cleaning and missing value imputation
-    * Story 3 : Exploratory Data Analysis
+    * Story 3 : Feature Generation
     * Story 4 : Testing different model architectures and parameter tuning
     * Story 5 : Model performance tests to check the model run times